Peter Burling (sailor)

+Peter Burling MNZM (born 1 January 1991) is a New Zealand sailor.
+He is a three-time winning helmsman of the America's Cup for Emirates Team New Zealand in 2017, 2021, and 2024, and a three-time Olympic medalist in the 49er class, of which 2016 was a gold medal together with Blair Tuke.
+He has also won six editions of the 49er World Championship, two 420 World Championships and the 2015 Moth World Championship.
+In offshore racing, Burling completed the 2017–18 Volvo Ocean Race with Team Brunel, finishing third.

+Burling won line honours in the 2025 Fastnet race on SVR-Lazartigue.

+Burling's awards include the New Zealand Order of Merit for services to sailing, the male World Sailor of the Year in 2015 (together with Tuke) and 2017, and the Magnus Olsson Prize in 2020.

 Early life and education

 Burling was born in 1991 in Tauranga.
 His education began at Welcome Bay School and Tauranga Intermediate School.
 He started sailing at the age of six in the Welcome Bay estuary near his home in Tauranga, in an old wooden Optimist called Jellytip.
 At the age of eight, he joined Tauranga Yacht Club and started competing.

 Burling attended high school at Tauranga Boys' College, also attended at the time by cricketer Kane Williamson.

-He studied Mechanical Engineering at the University of Auckland where he completed half of the 4 year degree.
+Later, he studied mechanical engineering at the University of Auckland where he completed half of the 4-year degree.

+Sailing career

 Early career

-Burling sailed in his first Optimist nationals at age 9.
-At the age of 11 in 2002, Burling finished 2nd in the New Zealand Optimist Nationals (under-16).
-He competed in the 2002 Optimist World Championships in Texas at the age of 11.

-In 2003 at the age of 12, Burling won the New Zealand Optimist Nationals and competed in the 2003 Optimist Worlds in the Canary Islands where he finished 40th.
+Burling sailed in his first Optimist nationals at age nine.
+At the age of eleven, in 2002, Burling finished second in the New Zealand Optimist Nationals (under-16).
+He competed in the 2002 Optimist World Championship in Texas at the age of 11.
+In 2003, at the age of 12, Burling won the New Zealand Optimist Nationals and competed in the 2003 Optimist Worlds in the Canary Islands where he finished 40th.
 He stopped sailing the Optimist at age 12.

-At age 13, he was 2nd in the New Zealand P class Nationals (under 17).
-He won the NZ Starling nationals (under 19) – (winning both the Fleet racing and Matchracing titles) twice – at age 14 and 15.
+At age 13, he was second in the New Zealand P-class nationals (under 17), to Timaru local hero Thomas Olds.
+He won the NZ Starling nationals (under 19) – (winning both the fleet racing and matchracing titles) twice – at age 14 and 15.

-At the age of fifteen Burling and Carl Evans won the 2006 420 Class Worlds in the Canary Islands – the youngest sailors ever to do so.
-They also won the under-16 and under-18 world championships.

-At 16 years old Burling successfully defended his 420 title to win the 420 Class Worlds sailed in Auckland.
+At the age of 15, Burling and Carl Evans won the 2006 420 World Championships in the Canary Islands – the youngest sailors ever to do so.
+They also became the under-16 and under-18 world champions.
+At 16 years old, Burling successfully defended his 420 title to win the 420 World Championships sailed in Auckland.
 He also won the under-18 world championship.
-Burling finished 6th in the 2007 470 Europeans – his first international 470 regatta and had his best world ranking in the 470 of 5th in 2008.
+Burling finished 6th in the 2007 470 European Championships – his first international 470 regatta and had his best world ranking in the 470 of 5th in 2008.